zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

    commit specified by the revision in the previous step.
 #.
 Checks out ``manifest-rev`` in the local working copy as a `detached
    HEADs <https://git-scm.com/docs/git-checkout#_detached_head>`_
+#.
+If the manifest file specifies a :ref:`submodules
+   <west-manifest-submodules>` key for the project, recursively updates
+   the project's submodules as described below.

 To avoid unnecessary fetches, ``west update`` will not fetch project ``revision`` values which are Git SHAs or tags that are already available